data report

 Asia‑Pacific is the largest tower market globally, with around 3.2 million towers in 2023, according to TowerXchange (2024).
 China, India, Indonesia and Vietnam are key contributors.

-- India alone had more than 800,000 towers by 2023 and continues to add tens of thousands of sites annually to support 4G densification and 5G rollout, according to India’s Department of Telecommunications (2023) and TowerXchange (2024).
+• India alone had more than 800,000 towers by 2023 and continues to add sites to support 4G densification and 5G rollout, according to India’s Department of Telecommunications (2023) and TowerXchange (2024).

 Power grid investment is also strong.
-IEA (2024) notes that China invested around USD 110–120 billion in grids in 2023, while India invested USD 25–30 billion, with significant portions going to transmission lines and towers.
+IEA (2025) indicates China invested around USD 100 billion in grids in 2024, while India invested around USD 25 billion.

 SOLAR TODO can support Asia‑Pacific operators and towercos with high‑load telecom towers, hybrid solar‑battery power systems and smart streetlight‑tower combinations for urban small‑cell deployments.